dsergio/rtree-java/README.md

 # rtree-java

-N-Dimensional R-Tree data structure using minimum bounding boxes to hold data in a balanced R-Tree structure with configurable storage.
+N-Dimensional R-Tree data structure using minimum bounding boxes to hold data in a balanced R-Tree structure with configurable storage and configurable split (insertion) algorithms.
 The structure allows for fast O(log<sub>M</sub>n) querying by boundaries.
 For example, one might want to query all landmarks on a map that fall within a geographical region.
 This structure is designed for such queries.

 pom.xml:
 ```